-- Provide a safe and secure environment, which values education and believes in the abilities and potential of all children. - Close the gap bring the educational attainments of our Children in Care and PLAC in line or better to those of their peers. - Ensure appropriate use of Pupil Premium Plus to support education - Make sure that they have access to education appropriate to their age, ability and emotional understanding.
+- Provide a safe and secure environment, which values education and believes in the abilities and potential of all children, ensuring they are able to engage with our Adventures in Learning curriculum (Where Life's Adventure in Learning Begins). - Close the gap bring the educational attainments of our Children in Care and PLAC in line or better to those of their peers. - Ensure appropriate use of Pupil Premium Plus (please refer to related documentation at the end of this document for more details) to support education - Make sure that they have access to education appropriate to their age, ability and emotional understanding.
 This includes access to a broad, balanced and appropriate curriculum. - Identify our school's role to promote and support the education of our Children in Care and PLAC. - Always ask the question: 'Would this be good enough for my child?' - All settings are required to have a Designated Teacher for Children in Care and PLAC who will act as their advocate and coordinate support for them, liaising with carers, birth parents (as appropriate), social workers and health on a wide variety of educational and care issues.
 This person will be required to make financial decisions in the best interest of the child. - All staff and governors are committed to ensuring improved educational life chances for Children in Care and PLAC by ensuring that the relevant personnel have reasonable support and time to compete tasks and responsibilities.
 Also, to establish and maintain appropriate reporting and monitoring procedures, both within the school and with other agencies.